The Filipino Channel: History

 By 2004, TFC has grown to 250,000 subscribers in the United States.
-This growth led to the expansion of TFC to other territories in the world.
+This growth led to the expansion of TFC to other countries and territories.

 In 2005, ABS-CBN International signed an affiliation agreement with DirecTV, one of the leading DTH providers in the United States.
 Under the deal, DirecTV has the exclusive right to distribute the TFC package on its DTH platform.
 In return, DirecTV will pay license fees to ABS-CBN and to ABS-CBN International.
 Later that year, the now defunct and award-winning internet television service TFC Now! was launched.
 This was later replaced by TFC.tv video streaming website.
 In this year, ABS-CBN International acquired San Francisco International Gateway from Loral Space & Communications.
 SFIG is a telecommunications port company based in Richmond, California.
 SFIG provides satellite communications services through its 2.5 acre (1 hectare) facility consisting of 19 satellite dish antennas and 9 modular equipment buildings.
 ABS-CBN International received Federal Communications Commission licensing approval in April 2006.
 Also in this year, ABS-CBN International opened its state-of-the-art studio and office in Redwood City, California.
 In 2006, SFIG successfully handled the pay per view distribution to In Demand and DirecTV for the Manny Pacquiao vs. Oscar Larios super featherweight championship title fight.
 SFIG's customers include Discovery Communications, CBS, ESPN, Playboy among others.
 SFIG is a member of the World Teleport Association.

 In 2007, ABS-CBN Global launched Myx (now Myx TV), the first and only television channel in the United States that is targeted to the Asian-American youth audience.
 As of 2011, TFC has over 2.47 million subscribers worldwide.
 In the same year, TFC changed their logo.

-As of 2015, The Filipino Channel has over three million subscribers worldwide most of which are in United States, Middle East, Australia, New Zealand, Japan, South Korea, Taiwan, Hong Kong, Europe, Africa, Canada and Southeast Asia (Thailand, Singapore, Malaysia, Indonesia).
+By 2015, The Filipino Channel already had three million subscribers worldwide mostly in United States, Middle East, Australia, New Zealand, Japan, South Korea, Taiwan, Hong Kong, Europe, Africa, Canada and Southeast Asia (Thailand, Singapore, Malaysia, Indonesia).

 In March 2012, ABS-CBN Global has chosen Etere to integrate its production facility for TFC.
 The ABS-CBN facility manages 24 channels with 3 different video servers in 3 different formats.(NLE).

 On February 23, 2018, TFC IPTV and TFC Direct via cable and satellite subscribers had instant online access to TFC Online (now iWantTFC) with TFC Everywhere (TVE) feature.

 In early February 2021, seven TFC channels went live with Amagi cloud platform to consolidate its play-out operations on the cloud to expand its reach and gain greater flexibility.
-Amagi is a global leader in SaaS for broadcast and streaming TV.
-ABS-CBN now manages end-to-end workflow on the cloud, eliminating the need for expensive hardware and broadcast center operations, giving it the flexibility to run its global channels with live news from anywhere.
+Amagi is in SaaS for broadcast and streaming TV.
+ABS-CBN now manages end-to-end workflow on the cloud.
 Amagi clients include A+E Networks, beIN Sports, Discovery Networks, IMG and Warner Media, among others.

 There are currently 7 different international feeds broadcasting to Europe, Middle East, Asia Pacific, Guam-Australia-New Zealand, USA East, USA West and Canada.